cs1302uga/cs1302-ce04/README.md

    * How does Java describe the error?
    * Fix that specific compile-time error.
 There may be logical errors with the code--do not fix them at this time.
    * Briefly describe your fix.
-   * Try to recompile.
-Repeat these steps with the next compile-time error, as needed, until the code compiles.

 **CHECKPOINT**

-### Using Your Cat
+### Using and Enhancing `MyCat`

-1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of `Printer.java` by passing the relative path to `Printer.java` as a command-line argument.
+1. From the `cs1302-ce04` directory, use your freshly compiled `MyCat` program to display the contents of `Printer.java` by passing the relative path to `Printer.java` as a command-line argument.
    **HINT:** When a program interacts with files, it is relative to the current working directory in which the program is being run.
 That is, the directory you are in when you type the `java` command.
    For a Java program, relative paths are relative to that directory.

+1. Take a moment to note the similarties between using `MyCat` and the Unix `cat` utility.

 1. From the `cs1302-ce04` directory, use the `MyCat` program to display the contents of standard input.
    **HINT:** Read through the code to see what command-line argument you might use to read from standard